vimalmenon/Learn-AZ-900/questions/README.md

 ---
 - Which of the following is something that Azure Cognitive Services API can currently do?
 - [x] All of these!
 Azure can do it all!
 ---
+- You need to ensure that when Azure Active Directory uses connect to it from internet from using an Anonymous IP address, the users are prompted automatically to change their password. which Azure service should you use?
+- [x] Azure AD identity Protection
+---
 - Azure Traffic Manager Profile
   - DNS Profile